 - In “retaliatory” attacks (8%), culprits are acting in response to a real or perceived hate crime either to themselves or to their country.
 Examples include crimes committed against Muslims after the 2015 San Bernardino terrorist attack.

 - “Mission” hate crimes (1%) are committed by offenders who make a career out of hate.
 They often write at length about their hate and have elaborate, pre-meditated plans of attack.

 Hateful speech – often intended to degrade, intimidate or incite violence or discrimination against certain groups – is protected by the First Amendment and is not punishable under criminal law.
 However, racial, anti-Semitic or anti-LGBT slurs – or other speech that vilifies a targeted group – can be evidence of a hate crime when used by someone during the commission of an underlying crime.
-In fact, in 99% of cases reported to police, hate crime victims cite the language used by the offenders.
+In fact, in 99% of cases reported to police from 2004-2015, hate crime victims cite the language used by the offenders.

 Differentiating terrorist attacks from hate crimes is important to understanding motive, addressing the root causes of an offense and prosecuting the offenders.
 Hate crimes are motivated at least in part by an offender’s personal bias and are sometimes committed by nonpolitical youths simply for the thrill of it.
 Terrorist attacks, on the other hand, are violent acts inspired primarily by extremist beliefs and intended as political or ideological statements.
 Rather than target a specific identity – such as Jews or Muslims, as in a hate crime – offenders typically target government installations or groups of civilians related more by proximity than by their individual identity.